Red Cabbage Saurkrout

 2. In my opinion, the important thing in this process is to make sure that the shredded cabbage in the jar is covered with water at all times.

-3. Use a jar a big or small as the quantity of cabbage you want to prepare.
+3. Use a jar as large or small as the quantity of cabbage you want to prepare.
 Never fill the jar with less cabbage than it can contain.

 First, measure how many cups of water can fit into the Jar you are about to use.